open-ephys/ephys-course/source/Materials/exday1TA.rst

     10B.
 Edit the alternating voltage supply to provide 1V at 1Khz, mimicking the signal coming from your cell.
 1V is larger than ephys signals, but makes the current flow easier to see.
 Change the sliders for simulation speed and current speed until you can see where the current is flowing.

     10C.
-What happens if you delete |Rm|?
+What happens if you delete |Re|?

     10D.
 Can you change this circuit from a polarising, tungsten electrode, to a circuit representing a nonpolarizable electrode?